aldettinger/camel-quarkus-troubleshooting/README.md

 -Dquarkus.native.enable-reports
 ```

-In the `native-image` logs, let's focus on those txt reports:
+In the `native-image` logs, let's focus on those `.txt` report files:

 ```
 # Printing list of used methods to: /home/agallice/dev/projects/camel-quarkus-troubleshooting/cq-troubleshooting-native/target/cq-troubleshooting-native-1.0.0-SNAPSHOT-native-image-source-jar/reports/used_methods_cq-troubleshooting-native-1.0.0-SNAPSHOT-runner_20220701_151920.txt